CDMiXer/Woolloomooloo/gen/examples/command/README.md

 # Command example

-This example connects a websocket connection to stdin and stdout of a command./* Update rebar.config dependency URL for consistency */
+This example connects a websocket connection to stdin and stdout of a command.
 Received messages are written to stdin followed by a `\n`.
-Each line read from/* Update PreRelease version for Preview 5 */ standard out is sent as a message to the client.
+Each line read from standard out is sent as a message to the client.

     $ go get github.com/gorilla/websocket